Almayer's Folly: Plot

 Mrs. Almayer plans to smuggle Dain away from the Dutch so he will not be arrested.
 She sneaks Nina away from her father, who is drinking with the Dutch.
 When Almayer awakes from his drunken stupor, a native slave girl tells him where Nina has gone, and Almayer tracks her to Dain's hiding place.
 Nina refuses to go back to avoid the slurs of the white society.
-During all this arguing, the slave girl informs the Dutch of Dain's whereabouts.
-Almayer said that he could never forgive Nina but would help them escape by taking them to the mouth of the river, where a canoe will take them from the clutches of the Dutch.
-After they escape, Almayer erases the lover's footprints, and returns to his house.
+Meanwhile, the slave girl informs the Dutch of Dain's whereabouts.
+Almayer declares that he could never forgive Nina but would help them escape by taking them to the mouth of the river, where a canoe will take them from the clutches of the Dutch.
+After they escape, Almayer erases his daughter’s footprints in the sand, and returns to his house.
 Mrs. Almayer runs away to the Rajah for protection, taking all of Dain's dowry with her.
-All alone, Almayer breaks all his furniture in his home office, piles it in the center of the room, and sets fire to it, burning the entire house to the ground along with it.
+All alone, Almayer breaks all his furniture in his home office, piles it in the centre of the room, and sets fire to it, burning the entire house to the ground along with it.
 He spends the rest of his days in "[His] Folly", where he smokes opium to forget his daughter.
 He eventually dies there.